lerouxb/thunderbatch/README.md

 # ThunderBatch

 Request middleware that batches together identical requests to get around the thundering herd problem.
+It uses Redis, so should work for all processes/servers in a cluster that uses the same Redis master.

 ## How it works